browsermedia/browsercms/upgrading_to_3_1.md

 * Internal CMS layouts (like _head.html.erb) do not take advantage of the asset pipeline to join all css or js files (most are compiled into cms/application.css though)
 * Improve generators for assets from engines (Review http://bibwild.wordpress.com/2011/09/20/design-for-including-rails-engine-assets-into-pipeline-manifest/)
 * Remove the styled_file_field (no longer maintained)
-* Migrations have a single 'def change' method now, rather than self.up and self.down
+* Use 3.1 Migration style: Migrations have a single 'def change' method now, rather than self.up and self.down
 * Themes can be packaged as assets as well (I think?).
 Rework bluesteel so its part of the asset pipeline.
 * Run in production mode locally (for better error testing).
 Try POW to see if that adds subdomains easily.
 * Design how a portlet can include a single jquery based library by just declaring it in the render.html.erb.